 By incorporating this interactive map we hope that users will engage with the journey and the four themes of the Mayflower 400; Freedom, Humanity, Imagination and the Future.
 Which in turn leads to more significant interest in the events and projects taking place across the UK, the Netherlands and USA.

-Having a fantastic UX is one thing, but it doesn't mean much if nobody's going to the site in the first place.
-For Mayflower 400 we put in place an SEO strategy to drive organic searches.
-SEO is always a critical step to any digital marketing strategy, but it was particularly important that Mayflower 400 stood out as the go-to source for education and key influencer for the anniversary.
+- We put in place an SEO strategy to drive organic searches.
+SEO is always a critical step to any digital marketing strategy, but it was particularly important that Mayflower 400 stood out as the go-to source for education and key influencer for the anniversary